kevindewalt/oldkevindewalt.github.io/_posts/2013-12-28-introducing-hyde.md

 * Related posts (time-based, because Jekyll) below each post
 * Syntax highlighting, courtesy Pygments (the Python-based code snippet highlighter)

-### Hyde features
+### Hyde features yes

-In addition to the features of Poole, Hyde adds the following:
+In addition to the features of Poole, Hyde adds the following: yes it does

 * Sidebar includes support for textual modules and a dynamically generated navigation with active link support
 * Two orientations for content and sidebar, default (left sidebar) and [reverse](https://github.com/poole/lanyon#reverse-layout) (right sidebar), available via `<body>` classes